Lance-Bai/fhe_processor/readme.md

-# Artifact for "Tetris: A Versatile TFHE Look-Up-Table Framework and Its Application to FHE Instruction Set"
+# Artifact for *Tetris: A Versatile TFHE Look-Up-Table Framework and Its Application to FHE Instruction Set*

-## Download the Artifact
+## Downloading the Artifact

-This artifact is avaliable on [anonymous.4open.science](https://anonymous.4open.science/r/artifact_of_fhe_processor/) and can be download with:
+The artifact is available on [anonymous.4open.science](https://anonymous.4open.science/r/artifact_of_fhe_processor/) and can be downloaded using:

 ```bash
 curl -L -o fhe_processor.zip \